federicoviceconti/unofficial_open_api/README.md

+## Unofficial Open A(P)I

+Use GPT-3 API easily with Dart.
+This package covers all the main functions.

-See how to use these APIs on the following [link](https://beta.openai.com/docs/api-reference/introduction)
+See how these APIs works on the following [link](https://beta.openai.com/docs/api-reference/introduction)

 ## Usage